Author Archive

 History:

 Al Samborn, a Structural Engineer, decided to become a founder of an engineering firm in 1948, following his military service.
 He determined to create a firm based upon excellent project delivery.
 Later throughout the firms years, engineers Jack Steketee, Burrie Otis, and John Evans joined the firm and developed it as a full A/E firm called SSOE.
 Around the 1960’s, roughly 15 years following the firms founding, it began gaining national recognition, especially in the midwest as they began integrating advanced technologies into their practices.
-In 2005, SSOE opened its first international office in china.
-This office now houses the largest SSOE office outside of the U.S. In 2008, SSOE began hiring construction managers and is currently providing all the services necessary in the design and construction of a building.
-Today, SSOE embraces change as it constantly transforms and develops into the international community.
+As of 2021, SSOE embraced a new mission statement, “to deliver unparalleled client value that advances the AEC industry,” positions SSOE at the forefront of change, driven by SSOE’s digital transformation strategy.

 Selected Projects: